Disclosure: Some of the links you’ll encounter are unique links. Click and buy something and I’ll earn some money, at zero expense to you. Thank you!

 No, solid, pure osmium isn’t toxic to humans.
 Jewelry made of osmium is safe and non-toxic as well.

 However, osmium in powdered form oxidizes and produces osmium tetroxide (osmium(VIII) oxide) which everyone is sensitive to.
+Osmium tetroxide is a toxic substance that deals lasting damage to humans who’re exposed to it.

-Common symptoms of osmium tetroxide exposure are:
+Common symptoms of osmium tetroxide exposure are listed below.

-• eye irritation,
+- eye irritation,

-• burns,
+- burns,

-• potential blindness,
+- potential blindness,

-• respiratory issues like cough, wheezing, and shortness of breath,
+- respiratory issues like cough, wheezing, and shortness of breath,

-• skin irritation, burns, and discoloration,
+- skin irritation, burns, and discoloration,

-• systemic effects such as liver and kidney damage.
+- systemic effects such as liver and kidney damage.

-These symptoms are the reason why most people are hesitant to buy osmium jewelry and bullion, even though osmium in its solid form is perfectly safe and non-toxic.
+These symptoms are the reason why most people are hesitant to buy osmium jewelry and bullion, even though osmium in its solid form is safe and non-toxic.

 Is Osmium Bullion Hypoallergenic?